In Rainbows: Dispute with EMI

 As Radiohead's recording contract with EMI ended in 2003, Radiohead recorded In Rainbows without a record label.
-Shortly before work began, Yorke told Time he said: "I like the people at our record company, but the time is at hand when you have to ask why anyone needs one.
+Shortly before work began, Yorke told Time: "I like the people at our record company, but the time is at hand when you have to ask why anyone needs one.
 And, yes, it probably would give us some perverse pleasure to say 'fuck you' to this decaying business model."

 In August 2007, as Radiohead were finishing In Rainbows, EMI was acquired by the private equity firm Terra Firma for US$6.4 billion (£4.7 billion), with Guy Hands as the new chief executive.
-EMI executives including Keith Wozencroft, who had signed Radiohead to EMI, travelled regularly to Radiohead's Oxfordshire studio in hopes of negotiating a new contract.
-The executives were "devastated" when Radiohead told them they would not be signing.
+Executives including Keith Wozencroft, who had signed Radiohead to EMI, travelled regularly to Radiohead's studio in hopes of negotiating a new contract.
+They were "devastated" when Radiohead told them they would not be signing.
 O'Brien later said he had not realised Radiohead's importance to EMI: "That probably sounds really naive.
 But there weren't people going, 'You're so important.'
 We were just one of the bands on their roster."
-According to Eamonn Forde, author of The Final Days of EMI, Radiohead had lost faith in EMI and thought the new ownership would be a "bloodbath".
+According to Eamonn Forde, the author of The Final Days of EMI, Radiohead had lost faith in EMI and thought the new ownership would be a "bloodbath".
 O'Brien said Radiohead had believed a deal with EMI was possible, and that "it was really sad to leave all the people [we'd worked with] ...
 But Terra Firma don't understand the music industry."